Realign99: The three-week closure of SR 99

 The northbound SR 99 on-ramp at South Royal Brougham Way and the southbound SR 99 off-ramp at South Atlantic Street closed a week earlier, at 10 p.m. on Friday, Jan.
 4.

 Closing these ramps allowed crews to get started on the large amount of work required at the tunnel’s south end near the stadiums.
-The new northbound off-ramp to downtown just south of the tunnel will take up to two additional weeks to complete and open after the rest of the closure ends.
+The new northbound off-ramp to downtown just south of the tunnel opened Tuesday, Feb.
+19, 2019, approximately two weeks after the tunnel opened.

 After the closure ends

-When the closure ends, the tunnel will open and SR 99 drivers will have a direct route from the stadiums to the Space Needle.
-The viaduct and Battery Street Tunnel will both be permanently closed in preparation for the start of viaduct removal.
+When the closure ended, the tunnel opened and SR 99 drivers now have a direct route from the stadiums to the Space Needle.
+The viaduct and Battery Street Tunnel are both permanently closed as part of viaduct removal.

 Labels for ramps show in maps above.
 SB = southbound; NB = northbound.
 View larger sequencing maps here.